microsoft/rag-e2e-sample/ACS example/README.md

 # ACS + Chatbot

 This branch provides following features:
-1. Making ACS index and uploading data to ACS using python sdk. check Preprocessing_ACS_withsearch.ipynb
+1. ACS index creation and data upload using python sdk.

-2. Chatbot with memory
-chatbot_with_memory.py contains the functions with memory.
-There are two types of chains with memory:
+    check Preprocessing_ACS_withsearch.ipynb

+2. Chatbot with memory functionality: The file "chatbot_with_memory.py" contains functions for chatbot with memory capabilities.
+Two distinct types of memory chains are available:

-a. qa_chain_ConversationBufferMemory: This chain saves the chat history and provides full chat history, along with context and human query to answer questions.
-It is recommended for small chats
+    a. qa_chain_ConversationBufferMemory: This chain uses the entire chat history,context and human queries for generating responses.
+It's recommended for shorter conversations.

-b. qa_chain_ConversationSummaryMemory: This chain saves the chat history.
-It uses context, summary of the chat history, and human query to answer questions.
-We can retrieve all chat messages if use this chain and its associated memory.
-It is recommended for long chats.
+    b. qa_chain_ConversationSummaryMemory: This chain uses the condensed version of chat history, context and human queries for generating responses.
+It's preferable for longer conversations.

-3. Combine various contexts so overall context token is less than some number Sometimes vector search retrieves many contexts and its not possible to fit in one llm call.
-So, this feature combine all the context taking a user_query into consideration so relevant information is not lost. combine_docs in chatbot_with_memory.py does that.
+3. Multiple contexts combination: combines multiple contexts while ensuring that the total context token count remains below a certain threshold, and considering human query to retain relevant information.
+Useful when the vector search retrieves numerous contexts that cannot fit into a single language model call.

+    check "combine_docs" in chatbot_with_memory.py does that.

 4. acs_retriever:
 acs retriever retrieves data from ACS with following options:
-options: "filter", "vector", "hybrid", filter vector", "filter hybrid" acs_retriever in chatFunctions.py does that
+options: "filter", "vector", "hybrid", filter vector", "filter hybrid"
+      check acs_retriever in chatFunctions.py

-5. Chtabot with:
+5. Comprehensive Chtabot with:

+    a. memory,

-a. memory, b. context that fits in the token limit, c.
+    b. context within token limit,

+    c.
 ACS retrivers with filter/vector-hybrid search

     chatBot class in chatFunctions.py

 # How to test?
-0. Go to ACS_example folder
+0. Open ACS_example folder
 1. Open Preprocessing_ACS_withsearch.ipynb and run it
 2. Open chatBot.ipynb to run chatbot and its features